alovajs/alovajs.github.io/docs/tutorial/06-next-step/11-download-upload-progress.md

 </TabItem>
 </Tabs>

-:::caution Caution when using the `GlobalFetch` adapter
+:::warning Caution when using the `GlobalFetch` adapter

 Due to the limitation of fetch api, the **GlobalFetch** adapter provided by alova does not support upload progress.
 If you need to upload the progress, please use [XMLHttpRequest adapter](../extension/alova-adapter-xhr) or [axios adapter](../extension/alova-adapter-axios)。